ProgrammerNomad/NomadSSH/README.md

 Most SSH clients:

-- Store profiles locally
+- Store profiles only locally
-- Lose configuration on reinstall
+- Lose configuration on reinstall or machine change
-- Don't sync securely across devices
+- Don't offer secure, user-controlled sync

-**NomadSSH solves this.**
+**NomadSSH solves this problem.**

 With NomadSSH, you can:

-1. Sign in on a new machine
+1. Install the app on a new machine
 2. Enter your master password
 3. Instantly restore all SSH profiles, keys, and layouts

+No manual copying.
+No insecure exports.

 ---